 The proposed access driveway is for left turning traffic only (No Right turns in or out).
 To ensure this is adhered to, 'No Right Turn' signs facing eastbound traffic in Crown Street and facing exiting traffic within the site, must be installed in a suitable location within the road reserve and shown on the plans.
 Details of compliance must be demonstrated on the Construction Certificate plans.

-The applicant must ensure that the proposed access design demonstrates appropriate Safe Intersection Sight Distance (SISD) is available, with the proposed street frontage and landscaping included in the SISD analysis.
+The developer must ensure that the proposed access design demonstrates appropriate Safe Intersection Sight Distance (SISD) is available, with the proposed street frontage and landscaping included in the SISD analysis.
 The SISD will need to be compliant with Austroads Guide to Road Design Part 4A.

 Present Plans to Sydney Water